wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

    - Draw light-colored "projection lines" ahead of current price.

 ### Development
-- the text display is bonkers.
+- the text display looks bonkers, seems to have a space between each line, and is unclear or wrong.
 - the lines seem to stop mid-way across the screen.
 - it would be nice to have ~4 sliders in the ui for main settings.
 Is that even possible?
 - the lines should be red if they are going down, white if they are going across with deadzone of 5% up/down, for white, and blue if they are going up.